DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "Let's go!"

-Passing through dust and smog, Kay jumped out of underground.
+Passing through dust and smog, Kai jumped out of underground.
 Dark clouds could be seen above him.
 And as if reflecting this dark colour, a tall building was towering surroundings.